Supremacy Clause and Commerce Clause Challenge to Clean Energy Standard

 With regard to the dormant Commerce Clause, the plaintiffs claim that the PSC discriminated against out-of-state and Canadian generators because it was seeking in-state economic benefits.
 In addition, the approval burdens interstate commerce by suppressing market prices.

 In the underlying PSC proceeding, the Commission concluded in its June 13, 2014 order that its approval was not preempted because the contract does not set wholesale rates.
 Instead, the contract is for the addition of natural-gas fired capacity to enhance reliability.
 The effect of the PSC’s order is to provide cost recovery for the utility from retail customers, not to require any wholesale sales or set any wholesale prices.
 At most, the PSC argued, the contract has an indirect effect on wholesale rates, which is insufficient to preempt the PSC’s approval.

 In a related matter, on February 19, 2015, FERC issued an order directing the NYISO to file tariff provisions that provide for out-of-market payments to generators needed for reliability reasons.
 In response, the PSC filed a request for rehearing, noting that the existing NYISO tariff explicitly relies on the PSC’s approval of reliability agreements, therefore obviating the need for amendments to the NYISO tariff to address reliability.
 The PSC asked FERC to “preserv[e] the respective jurisdictional boundaries of each regulatory commission” by revising the order so it does not overreach into the PSC’s jurisdiction over generation facilities in New York.
-That request for rehearing is still pending before FERC.
+FERC approved the NYISO’s tariff amendments on April 21, 2016.